-- The Bank acquired 87% of the share capital in Arion Bank and 13% remain under Government ownership. - ResCom contributed ISK 66 billion in common equity instead of the Government. - Arion Bank remains governed by Icelandic law and Icelandic supervisory institutions ensuring deposits held in the bank remain as secure as before. - Arion Bank is an independent operating subsidiary of the Bank. - Kaupthing's subsidiary, Kaupskil holds Kaupthing's voting rights in Arion and appoints four members to the board of Arion Bank and the Government one.
+- The Bank acquired 87% of the share capital in Arion Bank and 13% remain under Government ownership. - ResCom contributed ISK 66 billion in common equity instead of the Government. - Arion Bank remains governed by Icelandic law and Icelandic supervisory institutions ensuring deposits held in the bank remain as secure as before. - Arion Bank is an independent operating subsidiary of Kaupskil. • - Kaupskil holds Kaupthing's voting rights in Arion Bank and appoints three members to the board of Arion Bank and the Government one.